-The MCA is also mandating the cost accounting obligation on GO plc and Melita plc.
+The MCA is also mandating the cost accounting obligation on GO and Melita.

 The above-mentioned set of remedies is deemed as the most appropriate in the current circumstances and the timeframe of this review.
-Each obligation is considered proportionate and justified in light of the objectives set out in Article 4 of the Electronic Communications (Regulation) Act.
+Each obligation is considered proportionate and justified in light of the objectives set out in article 4 of the Electronic Communications (Regulation) Act.

-5.7 Monitoring market developments
+5.8 Monitoring market developments